ShiftaDeband/Devolution-Modem-Emulation-Guide/docs/index.md

   * If you have any issues, check that all steps above are completed.
 Check your newserv config, making sure your interface/IP address and other options are set, and make sure the phone number in your network settings is correct.

 ## Option 2: socat and slirp
-**Overview:** You'll be installing `socat` and `slirp`. socat will handle the incoming connections and passing them to slirp, and slirp will handle the PPP emulation.
+Using this option, you'll be installing `socat` and `slirp`. socat will handle the incoming connections and passing them to slirp, and slirp will handle the PPP emulation.

 If you follow this example exactly, you'll be using port `63335` for these connections.
 Make sure your firewall, if any is installed, allows connections to this port.
 Everything below is executed in the home folder, but you can set this up anywhere that's appropriate for you - just make sure you update your paths to adjust.